rev-ozmund/media-server-docker-stack/public-release/README.md

 # Universal Media Server Docker Stack (Public Release)

 A complete, self-hosted media server solution using Docker Compose.
-This stack includes Jellyfin, qBittorrent, Navidrome, Jackett, Sonarr, Radarr, Bazarr, Jellyseerr, and Tautulli.
+This stack includes Jellyfin, qBittorrent, Navidrome, Jackett, Prowlarr, Sonarr, Radarr, Bazarr, Jellyseerr, and Tautulli.
 Now works on Windows, Linux, and Mac with double-click launchers for all platforms.

 ## Services Included